New York is one of the most recognised cities in the world. Look at our guide to the top 20 things to do in New York to make the most of your trip.

 1. 9/11 Memorial & Museum

-The National September 11 Memorial & Museum is a memorial and museum in New York City that commemorates the 9/11, 2001 terrorist attacks, which killed 2,977 people, and the 1993 World Trade Center bombing, which killed six.
-The museum opens Wednesday to Monday from 10am-5pm.
+The National 11 September Memorial & Museum is a memorial and museum in New York City that commemorates the 9/11, 2001 terrorist attacks, which killed 2,977 people, and the 1993 World Trade Center bombing, which killed six.
+The museum is open Wednesday to Monday from 10 am-5 pm.
 The museum and memorial is located at 180 Greenwich Street in lower Manhattan.
-Every morning Memorial & Museum staff put a white rose in the name of victims who have a birthday on that day.
+Every morning, Memorial & Museum staff put a white rose in the name of victims who had a birthday on that day.

-The museum and memorial is definitely worth seeing during your time in New York.
-The museum is deeply moving and unforgettable as it tells the story of 9/11 through artifacts, personal stories, imagery and videos.
-You can get a guided tour of the museum or you are free to walk around and discover the museum at your own pace.
-The One World Observatory is also nearby which gives a great 360-degree view of NYC on the 100th floor.
+The museum and memorial are worth seeing during your time in New York.
+The museum is profoundly moving and unforgettable, telling the story of 9/11 through artefacts, personal stories, imagery, and videos.
+You can get a guided tour of the museum or walk around and discover it at your own pace.
+The One World Observatory is also nearby, giving an incredible 360-degree view of NYC on the 100th floor.

-While you are at the museum and memorial you can walk across to the Oculus.
-This amazing piece of architecture is a transportation hub and holds over 100 stores.
+While at the museum and memorial, you can walk across to the Oculus.
+This unique architecture is a transportation hub with over 100 stores.
 A highlight of the Oculus food market is Eatly, where you can dine and buy fabulous Italian foods.

-Cost: Free entry for the Memorial and Oculus and there is a $30 entrance fee for the Museum.
+Cost: Entry to the Memorial and Oculus is free, and the Museum has a $30 entrance fee.

 2. Top of the Rock

-Top of the Rock is a must-do on your trip to New York City.
+Top of the Rock is a must-do for your New York City trip.
 Travel up the 70 floors of the Rockefeller Center to get a 360-degree view of the city.
-Top of the Rock Observation Deck is open daily from 9am-11pm.
-The Rockefeller Center is also home to NBC studios where “The Tonight Show with Jimmy Fallon” and “Saturday Night Live” is filmed.
-The NBC studios shop is a great place to buy merchandise from your favourite NBC shows like “The Office” or “Friends”.
-If film and tv is an interest of yours you can decide to do a guided tour of the NBC studios to get behind-the-scenes-access to the famous studio.
+Top of the Rock Observation Deck is open daily from 9 am-11 pm.
+The Rockefeller Center is also home to NBC studios where “The Tonight Show with Jimmy Fallon” and “Saturday Night Live” are filmed.
+The NBC studios shop is excellent for buying merchandise from your favourite NBC shows like “The Office” or “Friends”.
+If film and TV interest you, you can decide to do a guided tour of the NBC studios to get behind-the-scenes access to the famous studio.

 Cost: Top of the Rock tickets are $34 for children and $40 for adults.